 Jennifer Calabrese will be the seventh-grade school counselor and editor of our monthly School Counseling Calendar, which keeps families informed about upcoming events.
 This will be her eighth year as a Warhawk, but she comes to us from Gilbert Middle School where she worked for five years.
 Her undergraduate degree is in Psychology from Charter Oak State College and she has a Master of Science in School Psychology from Southern Connecticut State University.
 In her free time, she enjoys cooking, exercising, visiting her family, and playing with her dog, Bailey, and kitty Meeka.

 - E-Mail: Meredith Thomas

 Phone Number: 821-4323

-	Meredith Thomas serves as the eighth-grade school counselor, this year.
+Meredith Thomas serves as the sixth-grade school counselor, this year.
 This is her seventh year as a Warhawk, but she comes to us from Pelion Middle School where she worked for twelve years.
 Her undergraduate degree is in Psychology from Columbia College and her Masters in Counseling is from USC.
-Mrs. Thomas lives in Lexington with her husband, two children, and pet dog, Lola.
+Mrs. Thomas lives in Lexington with her husband, two children, and a pet dog, Lola.